 - 2Range, MPG, CO2 & chargingThe Kia Niro PHEV gives you useful extra electric-only range over the hybrid version – but at a price

-- 6Practicality & boot space - currently readingThere’s plenty of space for a family and all their luggage in the versatile Kia Niro PHEV
+- 6Boot space, seating & practicality - currently readingThere’s plenty of space for a family and all their luggage in the versatile Kia Niro PHEV